FlowSep: Language-Queried Sound Separation with Rectified Flow Matching: Experiments and Results

 \subsection{Experimental Details}

 We first train a $16$ kHz BigVGAN \cite{bigvgan} on the training datasets.
 For the encoder and decoder of the FlowSep, we apply the FLAN-T5-large~\cite{t5} checkpoint and the pre-trained VAE model from AudioLDM~\cite{audioldm} model.
-The RFM model is trained for $1$M steps with a batch size of $8$ and a base learning rate of $5 \times 10^{-5}$.
+We freeze all the other components and the RFM model is trained for $1$M steps with a batch size of $8$ and a base learning rate of $5 \times 10^{-5}$.
 We use the publicly released LASS-Net \cite{lassnet} and AudioSep \cite{audiosep} models as baselines.
-For the diffusion-based network, denoted as DiffusionSep, we replace the RFM with diffusion loss \cite{audioldm} and train the system using the same parameters as mentioned above.
+For the diffusion-based network, denoted as DiffusionSep, we replace the RFM with general diffusion-based loss \cite{audioldm} and train the system using the same parameters.